Amish Fry Pies

 Recipe for Fried Pie Dough

 I believe that you could probably use any pie dough recipe to make Amish fried pies.
 But for this recipe, mix the dry ingredients.
 Crumble in the butter, lard, or shortening of choice.
 (I use 1 cup lard and 1/2 cup butter.)
-Mix the beaten egg and milk and gently mix it into the crumbles until it comes together in a ball.
+Mix the beaten egg and milk and gently mix them into the crumbles until it comes together in a ball.
 Do not overmix.

 Take about a 2 or 2 1/2″ ball of dough, place onto a floured surface, and roll it out into a 6 1/2″ circle.
 To make a perfect circle you can use a lid or any 6″ round object to cut a neat circle.
 I was lucky enough to find a fry-pie-making gadget for $.25 at a yard sale.
 I guess technically you can use these kitchen gadgets for making dumplings, empanadas, etc. But I have the 6″ one which is perfect for fry pies.